Franzeu/Franzeu/README.md

 Computer Science Student
 ------------------------

-I am currently a rising senior at University of California, Santa Cruz studying Computer Science.
+I am currently a senior at University of California, Santa Cruz studying Computer Science.
 I'm a passionate programmer that desires to create apps and learn more about new technologies in the computer science field.
 At the moment I am currently learning multiple frontend frameworks such as AngularJS and React .
 In the future I plan to learn more about backend frameworks.
 Other than that, I love to play video games and hang out with friends in my free time.

 * 🌍  I'm based in California
 * ✉️  You can contact me at [faeugeni@ucsc.edu](mailto:faeugeni@ucsc.edu)